Scottish Isles & Glens 2019, 12 days/11 nights / 20 meals

 Explore the Isle of Skye and its associations with Bonnie Prince Charlie.
 Tour Dunvegan Castle, the oldest continuously inhabited castle in Scotland and former stronghold of the Chiefs of MacLeod.
+Enjoy a photo opportunity or two, featuring the spectacular Kilt Rock.
 Stop in picturesque Portree with its brightly painted houses clustered around the bay.
-Later, enjoy a photo opportunity or two, featuring the spectacular Kilt Rock.
 Enjoy free time before dinner.

 Admire the rugged mountains, coastline, and vast areas of open land of the sparsely populated northernmost section of the Highlands.
 Learn about the Highland Clearances, a tragic period of history when many peasants were forced off the land and emigrated to the United States, Australia, and other countries.
-Take advantage of the many photo opportunities at Kylesku.
-Continue to Scrabster on the northern coast of Scotland and take a ferry to the Orkney, enjoying dinner on board.
+Take advantage of the many photo opportunities along the way.
+Continue to Scrabster on the northern coast of Scotland and take a ferry to Orkney, enjoying dinner on board.

 Discover Orkney, starting with a drive across the Churchill Barriers, created during World War II to deter German submarines.
 Next, explore the tiny Italian Chapel, with its elaborate paintings.
 Travel on to the Ring of Brodgar, a Neolithic henge and stone circle that is also a UNESCO World Heritage Site.
 Visit Skara Brae to see the well-preserved 5,000-year-old village dwellings and return to Kirkwall to see St. Magnus Cathedral.
 Enjoy free time in the afternoon and evening to browse around the town and dine independently.

 Board a ferry back to the mainland and head to Dunrobin Castle, dating to 1275 and renovated in the mid-1800s.
 With 189 rooms, this is the largest castle in northern Scotland.
-Stop for photo opportunities amidst its scenic hills.
+Stop along the way for photo opportunities amidst the scenic hills.
 Continue south to Inverness, the principal town in the Highlands.